DanieruG/DanieruG/README.md

 ---
 ✨ I'm currently a 1st year Computer Science student at the University of Manchester!

-I'm proficient in Python, and have some basic skill in HTML, CSS, and Javascript.
+I'm proficient in Python, and also have skill in HTML, CSS, and Javascript (React.js).
 Currently learning Java!

-I like working educational projects as well as ones that help boost creativity.
+I like working on educational projects, as well as ones that improve productivity.
 As an example, for my A-Level CompSci coursework, I worked on a website which allows people to practice conjugating verbs in French 🇫🇷.

-🔭 I’m currently working on refining my web dev skills, by refurbishing my Conjugator project using React and TailwindCSS.
+🔭 I’m currently working on refining my web dev skills, by creating a recipe tracker website.
+Check out the repo if you're interested!

 - 📫 How to reach me: [Visit my LinkedIn!](https://www.linkedin.com/in/daniel-gyabaah)
-- ⚡ Things that interest me: I like watching TV shows, anime, reading manga & light novels... 📖.
+- ⚡ Things that interest me: I like playing badminton, watching TV shows & anime, reading manga & light novels... 📖.

 <!-- code gif-->
 <img align="center" alt="GIF" src="./anime.gif" width="500" height="320" />